hashicorp/docker-hub-images/packer/README.md

     build template.json
 ```

-For the [manual installation](https://www.packer.io/docs/plugins#installing-plugins) of third-party plugins, we recommended that plugin binaries be placed a sub-directory under the working directory and adding `-e PACKER_PLUGIN_PATH=/workspace/<subdirectory_plugin_path>` to the command above.
+For the [manual installation](https://www.packer.io/docs/plugins#installing-plugins) of third-party plugins, we recommended that plugin binaries are placed under a sub-directory under the working directory.
+Add `-e PACKER_PLUGIN_PATH=/workspace/<subdirectory_plugin_path>` to the command above to tell Packer where the plugins are.

 To pass a var file (`var.json`) to the build command: